Adoption Home Study Saskatchewan: The Mutual Family Assessment Guide

 - Proof of residence (utility bills, lease or mortgage)

-- Three-registry background checks (Vulnerable Sector Check, Child Abuse Registry, Adult Abuse Registry) — original copies, not photocopies
+- Three background checks (Vulnerable Sector Check, Child Welfare Background Check through Linkin, fingerprint-based Criminal Record Check) — original copies, not photocopies

-For the background checks: the Vulnerable Sector Check requires fingerprinting through your local RCMP detachment or police service.
-The Child Abuse and Adult Abuse Registry checks are submitted through the Ministry of Social Services.
-Processing times vary — start these checks as early as possible, as delays here are the most common cause of MFA bottlenecks.
+For the background checks: request the Vulnerable Sector Check and fingerprint-based Criminal Record Check from your local RCMP detachment or municipal police service.
+Complete the Child Welfare Background Check through Linkin and the Ministry of Social Services.
+Processing times vary — start these checks as early as possible and confirm current requirements with the issuing body.

-If any adult in your household has lived outside Saskatchewan in the past five years, you'll need equivalent checks from those provinces or countries.
+If any adult in your household has residence history outside Saskatchewan, you may need equivalent checks from those provinces or countries.

 Free Download